dewitt-lab/tex-template/README.md

 The PDF can be accessed as an artifact of each action run.
 Click the badge icon at the top of this README to access the these runs.
 If $\mathrm{\TeX}$ compilation errors occur, the badge will reflect this, and the author of the breaking changes will receive an email.
-It is not necessary to commit PDF files from your local build (the [`.gitignore`](https://github.com/WSDeWitt/tex-template/blob/fa0b7d4de2e2807224e6d43c07395f5d476c0a5b/.gitignore#L278-L279) is set to ignore the main PDF file).
+It is not necessary to commit PDF build files (and the [`.gitignore`](https://github.com/WSDeWitt/tex-template/blob/fa0b7d4de2e2807224e6d43c07395f5d476c0a5b/.gitignore#L278-L279) is set to ignore the main PDF file).

 ## Local PDF compilation with `latexmk`